ericz02/ericz02/README.md

 **`coding connoisseur (developer/student)`**

-hello world! i am eric and a student at CSI. currently i have interests and learning web development. one of the things that inspired me to pursue in tech was creating something that helps your life or someone else's easier! all of the coding projects are built from scratch, from planning to designing all the way to solving real-life problems with code 😮‍💨
+hello world! i am eric and a student at CSI. currently i have interest in & learning web development. one of the things that inspired me to pursue in tech is creating something that helps your life or someone else's easier. all of the coding projects are built from scratch, from planning to designing all the way to solving real-life problems with code

 ---